-We offer Alaska fly-outs to fish for trophy-size Alaska leopard rainbow trout, arctic char, and grayling.
-The fly-outs are optional and not at all necessary to have a great fishing experience at Angler’s Alibi.
+We offer Alaska fly-outs to fish for trophy-size Alaska leopard rainbow trout, arctic char, and grayling (see what we fish for) The fly-out fishing days are optional and not at all necessary to have a great fishing experience at Angler’s Alibi.
 They only add to the overall mix of what there is to see and fish for in the famous Bristol Bay Watershed.

 We have been flying out to remote waters for two decades and know when and where to go to capitalize on peak salmon spawning times and the huge egg drop that the rainbows, char, and grayling gorge on for the long Alaskan winters.
-Below are a list of the main rivers to which we fly.
-There are also some rivers I would rather leave off the site to keep them as untouched as possible.
-These fly-outs can either be built into the cost of the trip or split amongst the total number of guests that are going.
-Prices range from $450 to $500 per angler on the fly-outs.
+Below are a list of the main rivers we can fly you into (there are also some rivers I would rather leave off the site to keep them as untouched as possible).
+These fly-outs can either be built into the cost of the trip or split among the total number of guests that are going – contact us for current pricing.

 Moraine Creek and Funnel Creek